jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/pii-leakage-whitehat/index.md

 evaluation of the system, even in the middle of development.

 We come back to something that is continuously repeated in the area of cybersecurity.
-In essence, sometimes the developers don’t know, or sometimes they don’t pay attention to it and the subsequent risks, and they are not building secure code when creating software.
-Sometimes they don’t even know how or don’t have the tools to address a vulnerability before it becomes a problem.
+In essence, sometimes the developers don't know, or sometimes they don't pay attention to it and the subsequent risks, and they are not building secure code when creating software.
+Sometimes they don’t even know how or don't have the tools to address a vulnerability before it becomes a problem.
 Besides, enterprise managers may request application development for quick commitment to their customers without fully considering the value of cybersecurity assessment and implementation.

 Is your company prepared for the implications that an application security breach may have?
-Always keep mobile application security testing as an option, so that the application in question is attacked, and vulnerabilities that give access to external people or systems to the private information of the mobile application user are identified.
+Always keep mobile application [security testing](../../solutions/security-testing/) as an option, so that the application in question is attacked, and vulnerabilities that give access to external people or systems to the private information of the mobile application user are identified.
 Again, this is something to be done periodically; at least it is what we